Bajinder Singh

-Bajinder Singh (born 10 September 1982) is an Indian Evangelical Christian pastor and is sentenced to life in rape case,allegations which he has denied and appeal against the same is pending in high court of Punjab and Haryana.
+Bajinder Singh (born 10 September 1982) is an Indian Evangelical Christian pastor and a convicted rapist.
 He gained popularity for his claimed miracle healings and for attracting a considerable following through his ministry, the Church of Glory and Wisdom.

 His ministry operates several branches in Punjab and other locations, and he is known for holding large prayer meetings that are often accompanied by public performances.
 He was sentenced to life imprisonment on 1 April 2025.